Native-Art-in-Canada has affiliate relationships with some businesses and may receive a commission if readers choose to make a purchase.

 The grandfather of Canadian native Art.

-How woodland art has been making a difference.
+How the Woodlands School of art has been making a difference.

 These young artists followed in the footsteps of the Indian Group of Seven.